 - Brick built pillars

-- The ability to offer more privacy – making a great dining or relaxing area
+- The ability to offer more privacy – great for a dining or relaxing area

-An orangery adds a touch of class, is different to the interior of the house and tends to involve brickwork, large windows and a glass roof.
+An orangery adds a touch of class, is different from the interior of the house and tends to involve brickwork, large windows and a glass roof.

 Overall, conservatories use little brickwork and are more about viewing the garden from a room that feels like a part of the house, whilst an orangery is usually larger – sometimes considered a private space, highlighting the luxury aspect.